 B2B e-commerce, E-commerce tips, E-commerce trends

-During the coronavirus pandemic, year-on-year e-commerce sales have seen a significant increase: global Amazon sales went up by 26% in Q1, North American chain stores’ online sales are up 80%, and buy-online, pickup-in-store orders surged 208% in April.
+While global retail sales are expected to dip by 5.7% this year due to the coronavirus pandemic, global Amazon sales on the other hand went up by 26% in Q1 and 40% in Q2, and e-commerce spending in the U.S. grew from 11.8% in Q1 to 16.1% in Q2.
 Our Sana Commerce customers are also being impacted: some construction suppliers have reported an uplift in B2B e-commerce sales, while luxury and cultural goods customers are seeing a decline.

 In this article, our e-commerce experts and customers discuss the impact of COVID-19 on B2B e-commerce.
 We include both challenges as well as solutions and opportunities, alongside example measures taken by B2B businesses, to help you steer your own business through this pandemic.
 For even more advice, watch our on-demand webinars on how to move your B2B customers online and COVID-19 guide for B2B businesses.